LouisDelbosc/Livres/introduction_to_reinforcement_learning.md

     - If policy A give low reward => policy must be change to choose other action in this situation
   - It general, reward signals may be stochastic functions of the state of the environment and the actions taken
 - a *value function*
-  - Its goal is to evaluate a position to the long run
+  - Its goal is to evaluate a position to the long run, to make an estimation of the future reward the agent can get
   - Value of state = total amount of reward an agent can expect to accumulate over the future, starting from that state
-  - The only goal of value is for the agent to get more reward
-  - But to evaluate a position we look at the value
+  - To evaluate a position/state we look at the value function
-  - Hard to determine and have to be change overtime to stick to the environment
+  - This function is hard to determine and have to be change overtime to stick to the environment
   - Value estimation has a central role in reinforcement learning
 - a *model* of the environment (optional)
   - It mimics the behavior of the environment